timalbert/livefortheline/source/_tim/2021-02-08-one-year-later.blade.md

 icon: calendar
 ---

 Little did I know it, but in a few moments my whole life was about to change.
-I walked into the emergency room at Mass Eye & Ear Infirmary and didn't walk out for 10 grueling days.
+I walked into the emergency room at Mass Eye & Ear Infirmary and would not be home for 10 grueling days.

 A day earlier, my optometrist called while I was outside playing with the boys in the snow (it seemed strange to call on a Sunday afternoon).
 I answered and Dr. Chang insisted that I go to the ER at MEEI first thing tomorrow morning.
 He told me he would call in the details and that they would be able to work-up the issue immediately.
 I thought we just had a routine eye exam where glasses would correct the blurry vision and headaches I had been experiencing the past few months.
 He wrote something else on my discharge paper that I did not think much of at the time "papilledema.”